Facebook is a part of our daily life. Without posting a photo, status updates or comments a day won’t complete for most of us.

 You may have trusted devices for using emails and social accounts.
 It may be your personal laptop, mobile or even office computer.
 Lock them when you are not using it.
-Otherwise any one can access your connected accounts on behalf of the original user.
+Otherwise, any one can access your connected accounts on behalf of the original user.

 14. Update Operating System and browsers

 Turn on automatic updates for your operating system and browsers.
 Developers will send timely updates to prevent latest security threats which may harm your computer.
-If you don’t want to become another victim of hacking, use latest version of OS and browsers.
+If you don’t want to become another victim of hacking, use the latest version of OS and browsers.

 15. Avoid apps from non secured sources

 You will find thousands of websites to download free apps.
 Some of them offer cracked versions of premium apps too.
 But we know that no one will do such jobs for charity.
 They will get some type of benefits for offering free contents.
 Cracked apps may contain malicious codes to track and send confidential details to unknown servers.
 So you should install programs either from official stores or from trusted sites which have HTTPS certificate.
-HTTPS guarantees that the said website or store using encrypted protocol for communications which provides enhanced security to all your activities, so no one else can collect them from middle.
+HTTPS guarantees that the said website or store using encrypted protocol for communications which provides enhanced security to all your activities, so no one else can collect them from the middle.

 16. Never click unknown message links

 Facebook users get virus links in the form of messages.
-Once clicked, it may infect your account and will send same link to everyone in your friend list.
+Once clicked, it may infect your account and will send the same link to everyone in your friend list.
 They will open the link in the belief that it’s sent by you.
-Before clicking a link, make sure that it’s send by the same person and not a spyware.
+Before clicking a link, make sure that it’s sent by the same person and not a spyware.